Laurel

 A string literal.

-LiteralDecimal (value : Strata.Decimal) : StmtExpr
+LiteralDecimal (value : StrataDDM.Decimal) : StmtExpr

 A decimal literal.

-Identifier (name : Identifier) : StmtExpr
+Var (var : Variable) : StmtExpr

-Assign (targets : List (WithMetadata StmtExpr))
+Assign (targets : List (AstNode Variable))

-(value : WithMetadata StmtExpr) : StmtExpr
+(value : AstNode StmtExpr) : StmtExpr

-PureFieldUpdate (target : WithMetadata StmtExpr)
+PureFieldUpdate (target : AstNode StmtExpr)

-(newValue : WithMetadata StmtExpr) : StmtExpr
+(fieldName : Identifier) (newValue : AstNode StmtExpr) :

 Update a field on a pure (value) type, producing a new value.